Online Measurement of Slurry Density in Non-ferrous Metallurgical Beneficiation Plants

 Instrument service life

-Diaphragm wear—maintenance required every 3 to 6 months
+The diaphragm wears out and requires maintenance every 3 to 6 months

 Ceramic probe with ≥ 5 years of maintenance-free operation